rzee01/SFreesFA19CMPS231DS/index.md

 - **Module 12**:  Linked Lists

 ## Week 6 (10/10)
 - **Exam 1**:  Covers all material up to *and including* linked lists.
 Exam will be three hours, and including coding.
-It will be open notes, open book, and open internet (subject to academic integrity expecations).
+It will be open notes, open book, and open internet (subject to academic integrity expectations).

 ## Week 7 (10/17)
 - **Module 13**:  Autos and Smart Pointers